vippsas/vipps-woocommerce/README.md

 ### How can I get help if I have any issues?

-For issues with your WooCommerce installation you should use the [support forum on WordPress.org](https://wordpress.org/support/plugin/woo-vipps).
+For issues with your WooCommerce installation, use the [support forum on WordPress.org](https://wordpress.org/support/plugin/woo-vipps).
-For business-related issues, such as a deactivated sales unit, contact [Vipps MobilePay business support](https://vippsmobilepay.com/info/help).
+For business-related issues, such as a deactivated sales unit, contact [Vipps MobilePay business support](https://help.vippsmobilepay.com).

 ### General questions